kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 You can see that in the scenario lattice, we have many possibilities than in a scenario tree.
 Hence, some people prefer a scenario lattice than a scenario tree.

 !!! info
     Currently, lattice approximation can only work for 1 dimension.
-It is in our workin plan to generalize and extend this lattice approximation to any dimension of the states of the scenario lattice.
+It is in our working plan to generalize and extend this lattice approximation to any dimension of the states of the scenario lattice.